jesg/dither-java/README.md

 		new Object[][]{new Object[]{ 0, 0, true, "cat" }});  // previously tested cases

-// 3-way ATEG with constraints and exclude previously tested cases
+// 3-way AETG with constraints and exclude previously tested cases
-// ATEG is a non-deterministic pairwise strategy Object[][] resultsAteg = Dither.ateg(3,
+// AETG is a non-deterministic pairwise strategy Object[][] resultsAetg = Dither.aetg(3,
     0, // seed for random number generator, can be null new Object[][] {
 		    new Object[] { 0, 1 },